uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % Get output from the job
 j.fetchOutputs

-% Commands to use to get back debug information if a job crashes
+% Command to use to get back debug information if a job crashes
 % For parallel jobs (i.e. calling batch with pool>0)
 j.Parent.getDebugLog(j)
 ```
 ## `spmd` example
-The previous example distributes the iterations of a 'parfor' loop across
+The previous example distributes the iterations of a `parfor` loop across
 multiple compute nodes.
-The following example show how to solve a linear system
+The following example shows how to solve a linear system
 of equations (Ax=b) across multiple compute nodes using distributed arrays.

 ```
 % create a cluster object
-pc = parcluster('rivanna R2020a'); % This must correspond to the matlab version
+pc = parcluster('rivanna R2020a'); % This must correspond to the matlab
+     % version you are using
 pc.AdditionalProperties.AccountName = 'hpc_build'
 pc.AdditionalProperties.WallTime = '04:00:00';
 pc.AdditionalProperties.QueueName = 'parallel';

+% email address for Slurm to send email c.AdditionalProperties.EmailAddress ='teh1m@virginia.edu'
+% send email when job ends
+c.AdditionalProperties.AdditionalSubmitArgs ='--mail-type=end'

 % specify the total number of processes
 % and number of processes (cores) per node procs=40;
 procsPerNode=4;
 pc.AdditionalProperties.ProcsPerNode=procsPerNode;
-% explicitly set the JobStorageLocation to the temp directory that was c reated in your sbatch script pc.JobStorageLocation = strcat('/scratch/', getenv('USER'),'/slurmJobs/' , getenv('SLURM_JOBID'));
 pc.saveProfile;

 % specify additional submit arguments pc.AdditionalProperties.AdditionalSubmitArgs='--mem-per-cpu=30000';
-%pc.AdditionalProperties.AdditionalSubmitArgs.output='-o parallelTest.ou
-t';
-%pc.AdditionalProperties.AdditionalSubmitArgs.error='-e parallelTest.err
-';

-% start the matlabpool with maximum available workers
+% start the matlabpool with available workers
 % control how many workers by setting ntasks in your sbatch script

-j=pc.batch(@solver_large1,2,{200000,'1234'},'Pool',procs-1);
+j=pc.batch(@solver_large1,2,{200000,'myOutput2'},'Pool',procs-1);

 wait(j);
 j.State
 j.fetchOutputs{:}

+% Command to use to get back debug information if a job crashes
+% For parallel jobs (i.e. calling batch with pool>0)
+j.Parent.getDebugLog(j)
 ```

 The function `solver_large1` looks like the following: